Top NGO

 1) the founders’ or founding entity’s experience and history.

-2) the local community’s need for another NPO (your Country and state have special rules for NPO creation and operation so that they will differ).
+2) the local community needs another NPO (your Country and state have special rules for NPO creation and operation so that they will differ).

 3) the local community’s need for another NPO.